mrhenryyu/minimal-mistakes/_pages/about.md

 Since people who have written down their goals are **50% more likely** to achieve their goals, it is important for me to write down my short term and long term goals.
 Through formulating your goals on paper, you are able to formulate a "goal plan".
 This is the **first step** in achieving your goals.

-### **Long Term Goal**{: .red} : Become a successful individual in an industry that involves data, technology and finance.
+##### **Long Term Goal**{: .red} : Become a successful individual in an industry that involves data, technology and finance.
 My eventual goal is to develop a steady career for myself in an industry that I am passionate about, and doing something that I love.
 Although vague, I envision myself working a technical job and doing something that involves a mix of science, technology and finance.
 I am willing to put in the hard work and planning in order to make this dream a reality.

-### **Five Year Goal**{: .red} : Become a data analyst for a reputable company and work in various work environments / locations
+##### **Five Year Goal**{: .red}  Become a data analyst for a reputable company and work in various work environments / locations
 Within these next 5 years, I want to start to begin creating a name and a career for myself.
-AS my core competency is in research and analysis, being a data analyst is the right fit for me.
+As my core competency is in research and analysis, being a data analyst is the right fit for me.
+I aim to learn quickly and work hard in order to hone my skills and progress up the career ladder.
+As I have a finance and neuroscience background, I wish to incorporate that knowledge into my career down the line.

+##### **1 year goal**{: .red} Begin working as a data analyst for a reputable firm.
+Over the next year, I want to enter the data analyst market and work for a reputable company.

+##### Personal Goals

+Aside from academic goals, I have personal goals that I have set for myself, in order to improve my physical and mental health, and persona targets I would like to reach.

+> Due at the end of the year:
+1. lose weight until I hit my target weight of 175
+2. Keep going to the gym a minimum of 5 times a week
+3. Sleep latest at midnight and wake up latest at 8am for a minimum of 5 times a week
+4. Maintain my ketogenic diet for 2 months